 3. Making kañiwa is easy and similar to cooking quinoa.
 One cup of dry kañiwa requires two cups of water.
 Bring it to a gentle boil, lower the heat and simmer covered for about 15 to 20 minutes, until the water is absorbed.
 Like quinoa, the outside germ will separate into a curly tail when it’s done.

 4. Kañiwa seeds don’t have the bitter saponin coating that quinoa has, so thorough rinsing before cooking isn’t necessary.
 Note that quinoa that has been processed to remove the bitter coating is available in North America.
 Depending on the brand, however, additional rinsing may be necessary to fully remove the bitter, soapy taste from quinoa.

 5. Kañiwa has a crunchy texture and rich, nutty flavor.
-It’s a refreshing change to soft, fluffy rice and quinoa (two staples in my diet).
+It’s a refreshing change to soft, fluffy rice or quinoa.
 The dark reddish seeds are about 1 mm in diameter.
 I made a breakfast porridge with kañiwa, almond milk, ground cinnamon, and chopped almonds and raisins.
 I had gently toasted the seeds prior to cooking and found the crunch and the rich, hearty flavor to be a good alternative to toast in the morning.
 You might like it even if you don’t normally like breakfast porridge.
 The seeds can also be used in salads or other dishes.